American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

 You should see the 2,000 miles posted to your account soon after.

-Hot Tip: A secret to this is you can add any and all of your credit cards to the miles dining program—not just your AAdvantage cards.
+Hot Tip: A secret to this is you can add any and all of your credit cards to the AA Rewards Network — not just your AAdvantage cards.
 The only catch is your credit cards cannot already be enrolled with any other miles-earning dining programs.
 Otherwise, you are free to cross-breed points!

 5. Rewards for Show Tickets